Cucumber-Onion-Tomato Salad is a lightning-quick, easy salad that pairs nicely with spicy dishes. Vegan & gluten-free.

 Add the ingredients for the dressing to a jar with a tight-fitting lid and shake.

-- This recipe makes extra dressing to use on additional salads.
+- This recipe makes extra dressing to use on additional salads (it's great on leafy greens as well!).
 Keep the leftover dressing in the refrigerator for up to 1 month.
-Bring to room temperature before use.

 |Jerk Chicken made with my Angry Jerk Sauce|

 |Pork Salsa Verde|